Eurofins-Hackathon/Copilot-Bootcamp/Labs/Lab 2.3 - Navigating the Code Clouds/README.md

 - Let's prompt engineer Copilot to generate a solution for the `AerobaticSequenceSignature` property.

-- Open GitHub Copilot Chat and ask the following advanced prompt engineered question:
+- Open GitHub Copilot Chat, click **+** to clear prompt history, then ask the question:

     ```
     Parse a AerobaticSequenceSignature property into a c# model.